Rational ruled surfaces as symplectic hyperplane sections: Introduction

-In this paper we study the next simplest symplectic $4$-manifolds, namely \textit{rational ruled surfaces}, as symplectic divisors.
+In this paper we study the next simplest symplectic $4$-manifolds, namely \textit{rational ruled surfaces}, as symplectic hyperplane sections.
 There are two diffeomorphism types of them: the product bundle $S^{2} \times S^{2}$ and the non-trivial bundle $S^{2} \widetilde{\times} S^{2}$.
-We equip them with the symplectic forms $\omega_{a,b}$ and $\widetilde{\omega}_{a,b}$, respectively, for each $a,b \in \Z_{>0}$, characterized by the equations (\ref{eqn: omega}) and (\ref{eqn: omega_tilde}) in Section \ref{sec: Symplectic structures onPEm}.
+We equip them with the symplectic forms $\omega_{a,b}$ and $\widetilde{\omega}_{a,b}$, respectively, for each $a,b \in \Z_{>0}$, characterized by the equations (\ref{eqn: omega}) and (\ref{eqn: omega_tilde}) in Sections \ref{sec: Symplectic structures on S2xS2} and \ref{sec: Symplectic structures on S2tilde{x}S2}, respectively.

 \begin{theorem} Let $(S^{2} \times S^{2}, \omega_{a,b})$ and $(S^{2} \widetilde{\times} S^{2}, \widetilde{\omega}_{a,b} )$ be symplectic manifolds as above.